Best Bluetooth Speakers Android Central 2020

 Best Battery Life

-The Soundcore 2 is a tiny speaker with water resistance and long battery life.
-It's a bit quiet and lacking in bass, but it's a great deal nonetheless.
+The Soundcore 2 has water resistance and long battery life.
+It's quiet and lacking in bass, but it's a great deal nonetheless.

 Best Value: Tribit XSound Go

 The Tribit XSound Go is another inexpensive speaker with long-lasting battery life and IPX7 water resistance.
-It doesn't have the most impressive sound, lacking in bass and high-end clarity, but it's certainly better than what any phone's speaker can put out — and for less than $50, it's hard to complain.
+It doesn't have the most impressive sound, lacking in bass and high-end clarity, but it's certainly better than what any phone's speaker can put out — and at this price, it's hard to complain.

 You get 24 hours of battery life on the XSound and an impressive range of up to 66 feet.
 There's a lanyard slot on the speaker to attach it to any bag or even hang it off of a tree branch, and a rubber flap covers the headphone jack and Micro-USB charging port.
 If you're on a tight budget, it's hard to go wrong with the XSound Go.